simondaout/Flower2d/README.md

 # protools
 Geodetic tool package for 2-dimensional explorations of fault geometry and slip rates written in Python programming language.
 It can be utilized flexibly for plotting topography, InSAR and GPS data and modeling deformation sources.
-It provides various tectonic sources, such as decollement, ramp, pop-up, bookshelf, or flower structures.
+It provides various tectonic sources, such as decollement, ramp, flower structure, pop-up, or bookshelf.

  Requirements
 =============